CoherentLabs/GameUIComponents/components/toast/README.md

 </gameface-toast>
 ~~~~

 Keep in mind that you **must** provide some content inside the slot, otherwise the close functionality of the button won't work.
-That's because the slot expects some content inside and then attaches the closing logic.
-If you don't specify a `close-btn` slot the toast will require manual removal (if timeout attribute is missing).
+That's because the slot relies on content being present to attach the closing logic.
+If you omit the `close-btn` slot, you'll need to manually handle the toast's removal (if the timeout attribute is not set).

 Full list of the available attributes can be found [here](#Attributes).